gaurav-arun/configuring_nginx_on_linux/README.md

 ```

 5. Reloading the page in the browser will show a warning because we are using a self signed certificate.
 But now all the requests are being served on https.
 Bingo!

+## Other features of nginx
+NGINX can also be configured as a `reverse proxy` or a `load balancer`.
+Watch this [video](https://www.linkedin.com/learning/learning-nginx/reverse-proxies-and-load-balancing?autoplay=true) for a great explanation.

+A `reverse proxy` applies to the case where there's is **only one server on the backend**.
+This could be a web application implemented in python or node.js, for example.
+Or it could be another web server running apache tomcat or even nginx.
+In these cases nginx is great at simplifying thing that might be harder to implement in other technologies like `ssl termination` and `logging`.
+NGINX proxies are also good for accelerating the response of backend servers by caching content.
+It also has capabilities to compress data which can reduce the amount of network bandwidth needed to fulfil a request.

+Acting as a `load balancer`, NGINX offers the same capabilites as a `reverse proxy`.
+But instead of only connecting to one server in the backend, a load balancer connects to multiple backend.
+This configuration is useful for applications that require more than one backend server to handler muliple clients or high volume of traffic, for example.
+With more than one server, a site can be more reliable.
+Another feature of `load balancer` is to enable `session persistence`.
+This is useful when the clients need the same server to accept and respond to all requests.